jessysutherns/malaria-cnn-classification/README.md

 * Add ResNet50 model for comparison
 * Improve accuracy with hyperparameter tuning
 * Deploy model using Streamlit or Flask
-* Add image prediction interface
+* Add interactive UI for predictions

 ---